Holistic approaches to breast cancer surgery

 “This multi-disciplinary approach allows us to develop a collaborative plan that provides the best treatment for the cancer and as well as the best aesthetic outcome,” says Dr. Wong.

 Oncoplastic surgery is another option that improves the cosmetic appearance of the breast while surgically removing the cancer.
-“The goal is to return the breast to a healthy appearance, which can lead to better quality of life because it improves self-confidence, self-esteem and comfort with intimacy,” says Dr. Maxwell, the only surgeon in this area who is trained to perform this unique procedure.
-Once the tumor is removed, Dr. Maxwell can reshape the breast to prevent contour deformities, realign the nipple and aerola and balance the breasts to provide symmetry -- all during the same surgical procedure.
+The goal is to return the breast to a healthy appearance, which can lead to better quality of life because it improves self-confidence, self-esteem and comfort with intimacy.
+Once the tumor is removed by the breast surgeon, our team of plastic surgeons are able to reshape the breast to prevent contour deformities, realign the nipple and areola and balance the breasts to provide symmetry -- all during the same surgical procedure.